What is global warming?

 Around 10,000-20,000 years ago, the earth was colder because it was experiencing a cyclical ice age.
 This was triggered by a change in the earth’s orbit, which affects the amount of solar radiation reaching the earth; this has been called a Milankovitch cycle.
 These cycles happen every 50,000 - 100,000 years and have such incremental effect on temperature that they are not relevant when looking at changes within centuries.

-What evidence exists that global warming is already taken effect?
+What evidence exists that global warming is already taking effect?

 Will a few degrees of warmth really matter?